Configuration System#

 Class Hierarchy#

 The diagram below shows how the configuration classes relate to one another.
 BaseModelConfig is the root for all model configs; NeuralModelConfig extends it with PyTorch Lightning training parameters.
-DataPipelineConfig, ForecasterConfig, and ConformalConfig are standalone configuration objects that the TwigaForecaster accepts at construction time.
+DataPipelineConfig, ExperimentConfig, and ConformalConfig are standalone configuration objects that the TwigaForecaster accepts at construction time.

 classDiagram